Crinibus/small_projects/tvguide_scraper/README.md

 <br/>

-Right now all the channels on "tvtid.tv2.dk" is supported with is:
+Right now all the channels on "tvtid.tv2.dk" is supported:
 - dr1
 - tv2
 - tv3